shahzeb97/shahzeb97.github.io/_posts/2022-01-02-streamlines.md

 ## More Interesting Problems

 The real beauty of having a solver is that you can go beyond the state-mandated solutions.
-While developing my code, I made sure to make it
+While developing my code, I made sure to make it general.

 ## References